Vitexus/WinBox.deb/README.md

 # winbox-deb-package
-Debian Package for MikroTik Winbox
+Debian Package for current MikroTik Winbox

+to build use `gbp buildpackage` command